EulalieM/grafikart-lv10_estate-agency/README.md

 - ``composer install``

-## Accès
+## Run the project

-Accès à l'application sur http://localhost:8000/
+Access to the application on http://localhost:8000/